-One of the barriers to tackling HIV deaths from fungal infections in Africa is the lack of opportunity for talented African scientists and doctors to study and understand medical mycology.
-We want to change this.
+One of the barriers to tackling HIV deaths from fungal infections in Africa is the lack of opportunity for talented scientists and doctors to study Medical Mycology (the study of serious fungal infections).

-Hear from the Centre’s Dr Liliane Mukaremera about the impact of training opportunities for scientists and clinicians from Africa.
+A two-day workshop for clinicians, lab scientists and lab technicians from across Africa costs £2,000 per attendee.Hear from the Centre’s Dr Liliane Mukaremera (below) about the impact of training opportunities for scientists and clinicians from Africa.
 Liliane was born and raised in Rwanda and experienced first-hand problems related to poverty and infectious diseases in Africa.
-One of her primary interests is the fungal pathogen Cryptococcus neoformans which causes meningitis, particularly in patients with HIV/AIDS, and results in around 130,000 deaths in Sub-Saharan Africa every year.
+One of her primary interests is the fungal pathogen which causes meningitis, particularly in patients with HIV/AIDS, and results in around 200,000 deaths in Sub-Saharan Africa every year.

 All donations, regardless of their size are appreciated as collectively they can be transformational.